Free Download PC Game

 sends the game into graphical stutters and sound loops where somebody

-says "I thank you" a couple of dozen times in a r
+says "I thank you" a couple of dozen times in a row.
+If

 you've already gotten your fill of the original game, or simply didn't